GreenFPGA: Evaluating FPGAs as Environmentally Sustainable Computing Solutions: Introduction

-Fig.~\ref{fig:lifecycle} shows the complete lifecycle of an FPGA and its ability to be reconfigured for different applications.
+Fig.~\ref{fig:lifecycle} shows the complete lifecycle of an FPGA, highlighting its ability to be reconfigured for different applications.
 The figure outlines the factors contributing to embodied carbon footprint (CFP), including design, manufacturing, discard, and recycling, while operational CFP is tied to end-user activities.
-The key difference compared to ASICs is that FPGAs can be reused across applications, whereas ASICs are at end of life once the application's lifetime is complete.
+The key difference compared to ASICs is that FPGAs can be reused across diverse applications, whereas ASICs reach the end of their lifecycle once the application's lifetime is complete.
 In this paper, we introduce GreenFPGA, a tool to assess the CFP of FPGA-based computing throughout its lifecycle.
-Using GreenFPGA, we analyze scenarios to determine when FPGAs are more sustainable computing and acceleration platforms compared to ASICs.
+Using GreenFPGA, we analyze scenarios to determine when FPGAs are more sustainable computing and acceleration platforms than ASICs.
 The key contributions are:

 \begin{enumerate} \item To the best of our knowledge, GreenFPGA is the first to model and assess the CFP of FPGA across its entire lifespan.